-Can I opt -out of the LGPS?
+Can I opt out of the LGPS?

 You can leave the LGPS at any time by giving your council notice in writing.
-An election to opt -out becomes effective from the end of the payment period during which you gave notification, unless your notification specifies a later date.
-You are recommended to obtain advice before opting -out of the LGPS.
+An election to opt out becomes effective from the end of the payment period during which you gave notification, unless your notification specifies a later date.
+You are recommended to obtain advice before opting out of the LGPS.

-If you opt -out the same options are available to you as detailed in the section on Ceasing to be a councillor before retirement (except that deferred benefits cannot be paid until you have ceased to be a councillor or, if earlier, age 75).
+If you opt out the same options are available to you as detailed in the section on Ceasing to be a councillor before retirement (except that deferred benefits cannot be paid until you have ceased to be an eligible councillor or, if earlier, age 75).

 Can I re-join the LGPS at a later date?

-If you opt -out once, you can re-join the LGPS at any time whilst you remain an eligible councillor.
+If you opt out once, you can re-join the LGPS at any time whilst you remain an eligible councillor.

-If you opt -out of the LGPS more than once, unless you elect to re-join the Scheme within three months of commencing as an eligible councillor with a new council (in Wales only), you will only be allowed to re-join at the discretion of your council.
-You can ask your council what their policy is on this matter.
+If you opt out of the LGPS more than once, unless you elect to re-join the Scheme within three months of commencing as an eligible councillor with a new council (in Wales only), you will only be allowed to re-join at the discretion of your council.
+You can ask your council what their policy is on this.

 Points to note

-You may wish to obtain independent financial advice before you make a decision to opt -out of the LGPS.
+You may wish to obtain independent financial advice before you make a decision to opt out of the LGPS.

 Some other LGPS provisions